 - musculoskeletal system

-About 65 per cent of children with Noonan syndrome have heart abnormalities.
+About 65 per cent of children with Noonan syndrome have heart anomalies.
 The most common include:

-- pulmonary valve stenosis – the pulmonary valve allows blood with reduced oxygen content (deoxygenated) to leave the heart and go to the lungs.
-Pulmonary valve stenosis occurs when the pulmonary valve is narrower than normal
+- pulmonary valve stenosis – the pulmonary valve allows blood with reduced oxygen content (deoxygenated blood) to leave the heart and go to the lungs.
+Pulmonary valve stenosis occurs when the pulmonary valve is narrower than usual

 - hypertrophic cardiomyopathy – thickening of the heart muscles

-- atrial septal defect – an abnormal hole between the two upper chambers of the heart (atria)
+- atrial septal defect – a hole between the two upper chambers of the heart (atria)

-- ventricular septal defect – an abnormal hole between the two lower chambers of the heart (ventricles).
+- ventricular septal defect – a hole between the two lower chambers of the heart (ventricles).

 Characteristic facial features

-The severity of the Noonan syndrome ‘look’ varies from one child to the next and can change with age.
+Some facial features are characteristic of Noonan syndrome.
+How these features are expressed in children with Noonan syndrome varies from one child to the next and can change with age.
 Characteristics may include:

 - heavy or hooded eyelids that may interfere with vision (ptosis)